hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 3. Follow the shore or the lake which looked quite challenging.

 We decided to try the third option and walked directly next to the water.
-As we discussed in out article about [travel preparations]({{< ref "posts/iceland-2018-preparation" >}}), we had three alternatives here, so we first chose the most comfortable option.
+As we discussed in out [article about travel preparations]({{< ref "posts/iceland-2018-preparation" >}}), we searched for alternatives and choosed the most comfortable one.

-{{< imgScale "DSC00764_1600.JPG" "The shore of the Hólmsárlón became small very quickly, we even had to go through the water sometimes."
+{{< imgScale "DSC00764_1600.JPG" "The shore of the Hólmsárlón became small very quickly, sometimes we even had to go through the water."
 "500x" >}}

 After some time we had to climb over a small cliff going into the lake.
 But apart from that, we were able to walk along the lake the whole time.

 ## The river delta Hólmsárbotnar

-After approx. three hours we reached the other side (the norhtest part) of the lake where a lot of smaller and larger streams and rivers flowed into the lake.
+After approx. three hours we reached the other side (the northern part) of the lake where a lot of smaller and larger streams and rivers flowed into the lake.
-They all together formed a huge river delta (approx 2 km² / 1.2 mi² large) we had to cross.
+They all together formed a huge river delta we had to cross (approx 2 km² / 1.2 mi² large).
 Shortly after we reached the delta, it began to rain and it was getting stronger as we crossed the cold streams and the swampy terrain.

-{{< imgScale "DSC00769_1600.JPG" "Streams, mud, quicksand and alot of water are waiting on the northern end of the Hólmsárlón."
+{{< imgScale "DSC00769_1600.JPG" "Streams, mud, quicksand and a lot of water are waiting on the northern end of the Hólmsárlón."
 "500x" >}}

 After an hours, we reached the other side of the delta, where the hot spring Strútslaug was waiting for us.

 ## The hot bath

-At the Strútslaug we werent alone, a family from the USA was guided by an icelandig tour guide to this beautiful place and they just came out of the warm water.
+At the Strútslaug we weren't alone, a family from the USA was brought by an Icelandic tour guide to this beautiful place and they just came out of the warm water.
 The tour guide even spoke very fluent German and we had a little chat.

 After the family left to probably go back to the Strútur campsite, we put on our swimsuits and also took a bath in the wonderfully warm water.